marcoheine-com/marcoheine.com/src/blog/react-performance-improvements.md

 Another way to collect information about your performance is the Chrome Performance Analyzer.
 It's also located in the Chrome DevTools and lets you record the load performance of your app.
 This is the place where you analyze your loading time in to the deepest.
 It just has so many options.

-Take your time to read through the documentation [here](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/reference).
+Take your time to read through the [documentation of this performance evaluation tool](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/reference).

 It makes sense to spent more time to fully understand what this tool is capable of.
 It can totally help you boost your performance because it shows you everything that's happening with your JavaScript.

 ### <a name="bundle-analyzer"></a> Bundle-Analyzer

-The Webpack Bundle Analyzer is a npm package which "visualizes the size of webpack output files with an interactive zoomable treemap".
+The [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) is a npm package which "visualizes the size of webpack output files with an interactive zoomable treemap".
 To use this package your application has to use webpack for the bundling of course.

-You can read [here](https://www.npmjs.com/package/webpack-bundle-analyzer) how you can add it to your project.

 This Analyzer is such a great tool.
 It shows you exactly what files you give out to your users, how big they are and also which files should absolutely not be in your bundle.